 We are very excited to welcome our students back!
-We have planned for the reopening of in-class instruction on June 1 with safety measures at the forefront of all of our decisions; we acknowledge that some of the changes in practice may cause some frustration as we reopen.
-The structures we have in place will support the safety of all staff, students, parents, and community members.
+We have planned for the back-to-school reopening of in-class instruction with safety measures at the forefront of all of our decisions.
+We acknowledge that some of the changes in practice may cause some frustration, however, the structures we have in place will support the safety of all staff, students, parents, and community members.

 We are in this together and appreciate your cooperation and understanding.

 Ecole Sherwood Park Parent FAQs

 Please go to the following links for more information of the NVSD Back-to-School Plan: September 2020 and Back-to-School September 2020 FAQs.
 Below are FAQs for parents that are particular to our school's reopening plan.

 1. How can I support my child returning to school during COVID-19?
 Is there anything extra I can do to help support a successful return to school for my child(ren)?

 - Many of our students have been away from school for almost six months.
 It's not surprising that many parents and kids are experiencing heightened anxiety around returning to school.
 Kelty Mental Health Resource Centre offered a great free one hour webinar that is available to view on their website.
 It offers practical tools and strategies parents can start using now to set their families up for success, what parents can do to increase their children's willingness to attend school, and what to do if they are feeling anxious about returning to school, or refuse to go to school.
 A great resource with a PowerPoint as well!
 Another great resource for families is a Back to School presentation and is offered in multiple languages.

 2. What will school “look like” for my child starting September 10?·